Apply for BAföG to attend school

 Please note the following:

-- If necessary, information on income or assets can be verified by comparing data with the relevant authorities.
+- If necessary, information regarding income or assets may be verified through data cross-checking with the relevant authorities.

 Legal basis